 At the heart of office etiquette lies the issue of dress code.
-While each office has its own nuances and rules when it comes to attire, the workplace clothing climate can be broadly divided into four categories; Business formal, business professional, business casual and casual.
+While each office has its own nuances and rules when it comes to attire (some of which opt to have work uniforms), the workplace clothing climate can be broadly divided into four categories; Business formal, business professional, business casual and casual.
 There’s a great deal of crossover between these, with some offices moving between categories thanks to dress down days (usually Fridays).
 Different departments in the same company can also be subject to different dress codes, depending on who deals with clients or attends events.

 Let’s take a look at the four dress code categories and break them down: